Underground-Ops/underground-nexus/README.md

 ------------------------------------------------------------------------------

-Wishlist is preconfigured to allow this package manager to be used as an ssh server, the startup script at `/usr/local/bin/start_services.sh` can be edited to modify startup services.
+Wishlist is preconfigured to allow this package manager to be used as an ssh server; the startup script at `/usr/local/bin/start_services.sh` can be edited to modify startup services.

 Use this command to modify the startup services:
 `nano /usr/local/bin/start_services.sh`